 7. It’s really easy to get to from London and other Belgian cities

 Perhaps one of the best reasons to visit Mechelen is that it is so easy and quick to get there from the UK and mainland Europe.
 You can either fly to Brussels Airport in just one hour then get a speedy eleven-minute train to Mechelen, or you can travel via the Eurostar.
-If you are taking a day trip to Mechelen from nearby cities such as Antwerp and Brussels, it’s just a 20-minute train journey from each.
+If you are taking a day trip to Mechelen from nearby cities such as Antwerp and Brussels, whilst interrailing on a budget, it’s just a 20-minute train journey from each.